Sophie Turner

 Sophie Belinda Turner (born 21 February 1996) is an English actress.
-She made her acting debut as Sansa Stark in the HBO epic fantasy television series Game of Thrones (2011–2019), for which she received an Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2019.
+She made her acting debut as Sansa Stark in the television series Game of Thrones (2011–2019), for which she received an Emmy Award nomination for Outstanding Supporting Actress in 2019.

-Turner appeared in the 2013 British drama television film The Thirteenth Tale and made her feature film debut in the psychological thriller Another Me (2013).
-She appeared in the action comedy Barely Lethal (2015) and portrayed a young Jean Grey / Phoenix in the X-Men film series (2016–2019).
+Turner appeared in the 2013 British television film The Thirteenth Tale and made her feature film debut in Another Me in 2013.
+She also appeared in Barely Lethal (2015) and portrayed a young Jean Grey / Phoenix in the X-Men film series (2016–2019) and Lara Croft in the Amazon Prime Video series Tomb Raider.

-Early life
+Early life and education

-Turner was born in Northampton, England on 21 February 1996, the daughter of Sally, a nursery school teacher, and Andrew, managing director of an international pallet distribution company.
-She moved to Chesterton, Warwickshire when she was two years old.
-She attended Warwick Prep School until she was 11, and later attended the independent The King's High School for Girls.
-Turner has been acting since she was three years old, and is a member of the Playbox Theatre Company.
+Sophie Belinda Turner was born in Northampton, England, on 21 February 1996, the daughter of Sally, a nursery school teacher, and Andrew, managing director of an international pallet distribution company.
 She has two older brothers.
 Her twin died in utero.
+She moved to Chesterton, Warwickshire, when she was two years old.
+She grew up in a large Edwardian house near Leamington Spa.

+She started acting at three years old at the Playbox Theatre Company, and after leaving in 2013, became an ambassador for the company in 2014.

-She grew up in a large Edwardian house, near Leamington Spa, saying, "My childhood was pretty fun.
-We had pigsties, barns and a paddock, and used to muck around in the mud."
-Turner had a tutor on the set of Game of Thrones until age 16.
-She achieved five GCSE A-grades and four Bs, including a B in Drama.
+Turner attended Warwick Prep School until she was 11, and later attended the independent The King's High School for Girls.
+She had a tutor on the set of Game of Thrones until age 16.